learntocodesb/learn-to-code-blog/_posts/how-to-submit-a-pull-request.markdown

 ---
 layout: post
-title: An (overly) detailed explanation of how to submit a Pull Request
+title: An (overly) Detailed Explanation of How to Submit a Pull Request
 author: John Magee
 author_github: jemagee
 categories: